kylophone/audio-bit-twiddling/README.md

 # AUDIO-BIT-TWIDDLING
 A collection of audio sample manipulations; using bitwise operators where applicable.
-Examples are in C. Contributions welcome!
+Examples are in C. Contributions are welcome!

 ##reducing bitdepth
 Go ahead and chop that extra resolution right off.
 This is called truncation.
 We should really be adding dither, though.